nelsonGX/totallynotfake.news-bot/README.md

 # How it works

-It generates a folder comes with a index.html file at the path of you provided, with insalling of nginx or apache, it allows others to view the page.
+It generates a folder comes with a index.html file at the path of you provided, with installing of nginx or apache, it allows others to view the page.

 ![1719174655182](image/README/1719174655182.png)